vinukohshawenn/regime-aware-analysis/README.md

 ---

-*the dashboard is under works thinking of adding more features. thanks for understanding**
+##Disclaimer
+**README and all other files are undergoing some modifications.
+Data is stil March, I've extended the data till June.
+App works perfectly.
+Some modifications has to be made.
+Thanks for understanding**
+--